dchen327/pingmote/README.md

 # Getting Started
 - Clone this repo: `git clone https://github.com/dchen327/pingmote.git` or download the code as a zip and extract
-- Change into the pingmote directory
+- Change into the pingmote directory (make sure you can see `pingmote.py`)
 - Run `pip3 install -r requirements.txt` to install all necessary dependencies

 # Usage